Warner & Swasey Company: History

 In 1866, Swasey and Warner met as fellow apprentices at the Exeter Machine Works in Exeter, New Hampshire.
 Within a few years they went together to Pratt & Whitney in Hartford, Connecticut, which was one of the leading machine tool builders of the era.
 There they both rose through the ranks, with Warner rising to be in charge of an assembly floor and Swasey rising to be foreman of the gear-cutting department.
 There Swasey invented the epicycloidal milling machine for cutting true theoretical curves for the milling cutters used for cutting gears.

 In 1880, Swasey and Warner resigned from Pratt & Whitney in order to start a machine-tool-building business together.
 They investigated Chicago as a place to build their works, but they perceived the Chicago of 1880 as too far west and lacking a sufficient labor pool of skilled machinists.
 So they went to Cleveland, Ohio, where their company would stay for the next century.
 They worked together for 20 years without a formal corporate agreement, during which time their partnership's principal products were various models of lathes and milling machines.
 From the beginning, the partners built both machine tools and telescopes, which reflected their interests in toolmaking, instrument-making, and astronomy.

 After nearly 20 years of successful growth, the partners realized that their business was growing enough that it should be given a formal corporate structure, so in 1900 they reorganized it under the official name of The Warner & Swasey Company.

 During the early- to mid-20th century, the company was well known in American industry.
 Its products, both turret lathes and instruments, played very prominent roles in the war efforts for both world wars.
-Warner & Swasey took part in the transition to numerical control (NC) and computer numerical control (CNC) machine tools during the 1950s through 1970s, but like many other machine tool builders during those decades, it ultimately was affected by the prevailing winds of merger and acquisition in the industry.
-It was acquired by Bendix Corporation in 1980.
+Warner & Swasey took part in the transition to numerical control and computer numerical control machine tools during the 1950s through 1970s, but like many other machine tool builders during those decades, it ultimately was affected by the prevailing winds of merger and acquisition in the industry.
+Bendix Corporation acquired Warner & Swasey in 1980 for nearly $300 million, beating out a competing bid by AMCA International.

+In 2019, the Warner & Swasey Company Building was listed on the National Register of Historic Places.